learnlinux/learnlinux.github.io/source/includes/_prodenv.md

 </aside>

 ## Installing TuxLab
-Run the following command, substituting the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY with the values you downloaded previously in the AWS keyfile:
+Run the following command in the `tuxlab-infra` repository, substituting the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY with the values you downloaded previously in the AWS keyfile:

 `export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXX`<br>
 `export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXXX`<br>